Daniel Spaulding

 Research Interests

-Contemporary art, global modernism, post-World War II Europe, historiography and methodology in art history, art and politics, the social history of art, critical theory, Romanticism.
+Global modernism, contemporary art, post-World War II Europe, historiography and methodology in art history, art and politics, the social history of art, critical theory, Romanticism.

 Biography

-A further area of my research is the historiography and methodology of art history, with an emphasis on the German intellectual tradition during the late 19th and early 20th centuries.
-I am a founding editor of Selva: A Journal of the History of Art, an online peer-reviewed publication dedicated to the study of past models of art interpretation, with a particular emphasis on “radical” approaches to art history and criticism.
+I am a founding editor of Selva: A Journal of the History of Art, an online peer-reviewed publication, Most recently, I edited the journal’s fourth issue, which is dedicated to the topic of “Ideology, Strategy, Aesthetics.”
 Our aim, per the journal’s mission statement, is to “channel the study of art towards a more urgent engagement with our current state of crisis, both within and without the academy.”

 Selected Publications